apache/calcite/site/_docs/howto.md

 If for whatever reason the `publishDist` task fails (e.g. [failed to release nexus repository](https://github.com/vlsi/vlsi-release-plugins/issues/64), it is still possible to perform the publishing tasks manually.
-Ask for help in the dev list if you are not sure what needs to done.
+Ask for help in the dev list if you are not sure what needs to be done.

 Svnpubsub will publish to the
 [release repo](https://dist.apache.org/repos/dist/release/calcite) and propagate to the